-My tenant’s ESA is a “restricted breed animal” – can they be an ESA?
+My tenant’s ESA is a “restricted breed animal.”
+Can they still be an ESA?

-I’m concerned that my tenant’s “restricted breed” Dog might make my insurance increase.
-Surely, I can reject them if that’s the case!
+I’m concerned that my tenant’s “restricted breed” emotional support dog might make my insurance increase.
+Can reject them if that’s the case?

-The insurance company may label certain breeds of dogs as “dangerous” in the policy.
+An insurance company may label certain breeds of dogs as “dangerous” in its policy.
 Each reasonable accommodation determination must be made on a case-by-case basis.
 An accommodation is considered unreasonable if it imposes an undue financial and administrative burden on a housing provider’s operations.

 If a housing provider’s insurance carrier would cancel, substantially increase the costs of the insurance policy, or adversely change the policy terms because of the presence of a certain breed of dog or a certain animal, HUD will find that this imposes an undue financial and administrative burden on the housing provider.

-This claim must then be substantiated with the insurance company directly and comparable insurance coverage must be considered. if the insurance company has a policy that does not have an exception for assistance animal, an investigation may be launched against the insurance company for potential disability discrimination.
-For more on this particular issue, see http://www.fhcwm.org/uploads/files/reports/HUD_Memo_-_RA_Breed_Restrictions_Insurance.pdf.
+This claim must then be substantiated with the insurance company directly and comparable insurance coverage must be considered.
+If the insurance company has a policy that does not have an exception for an assistance animal, an investigation may be launched against the insurance company for potential disability discrimination.

-What could happen if I violate the FHA?
+What could happen if I violate the Fair Housing Act (FHA)?

-When a person with a disability believes that he/she has been subjected to a discriminatory housing practice, including a provider’s wrongful denial of a request for reasonable accommodation, he/she may file a complaint with HUD within one year after the alleged denial or may file a lawsuit in federal district court within two years of the alleged denial.
+When a person with a disability believes that they have been subjected to a discriminatory housing practice, including a provider’s wrongful denial of a request for reasonable accommodation, they may file a complaint with HUD within one year after the alleged denial or may file a lawsuit in a federal district court within two years of the alleged denial.
 If a complaint is filed with HUD, HUD will investigate the complaint at no cost to the person with a disability.

-- To compensate you for actual damages, including humiliation, pain and suffering.
+- To compensate for damages, including humiliation, pain and suffering.

 - To provide injunctive or other equitable relief.